mikalagumbay/Shelved/README.md

 + What was the biggest challenge?
     + Getting books added from one page to another using the API information.
 + Why was it a challenge?
-    + I had trouble managing the state and passing the data between files.
+    + I had trouble managing and passing the data between files.
 + How was the challenge addressed?
     + A lot of reading documentation, and using chatGPT to help me debug.
 + Favorite / most interesting part of this project